-Also known as little floating heart, water snowflake (Nymphoides spp.) is a charming little floating plant with delicate snowflake-like flowers that bloom in summer.
+Also known as the little floating heart, water snowflake (Nymphoides spp.) is a charming little floating plant with delicate, snowflake-like flowers that bloom in summer.
 If you have an ornamental garden pond, there are a lot of very good reasons for growing snowflake lilies.
 Read on to learn more about snowflake water lily.

 Water Snowflake Information

-Despite its name and the obvious resemblance, snowflake water lily isn’t actually related to the water lily.
-Its growth habits are similar, however, and snowflake water lily, like the water lily, floats on the surface of the water with its roots connected to the soil below.
+Despite its name and the obvious resemblance, the snowflake water lily isn’t actually related to the water lily.
+Its growth habits are similar, however, and the snowflake water lily, like the water lily, floats on the surface of the water with its roots connected to the soil below.

 Snowflake water plants are hardy growers, sending out runners that quickly spread over the water’s surface.
 The plants can be extremely helpful if you fight recurring algae in your pond, as snowflake water lily provides shade that minimizes algae growth.

-Because snowflake water lily is a rambunctious grower, it is considered to be an invasive species in some states.
+Since snowflake water lily is a rambunctious grower, it is considered to be an invasive species in some states.
 Ensure the plant isn’t a problem in your area before planting snowflake water plants in your pond.
 Folks at your local Cooperative Extension office can provide specific information.

 Water Snowflake Care